Bullock's Pasadena: Notability

 The store's promoters touted it as the "store of tomorrow" and Arts and Architecture magazine described it as "one of the world's most modern buildings."
 In fact, the design was recipient of an AIA Merit Award in 1950.

 The store's elegance and prestige was the impetus for a surge in commercial development on both sides of South Lake Avenue following the Second World War.
 Previously a residential street bounded by houses, the street was soon dotted with upscale shops, boutiques, national retailers and restaurants and became known as one of the premiere shopping destinations in the San Gabriel Valley.

 Decline

-The South Lake Avenue shopping district, in which Bullock's Pasadena was a major player, began to lose its luster in the late 1980s.
-While Pasadena's once-seedy Old Town district was reborn as a trendy shopping and entertainment district, once-proud South Lake Avenue lost much of its distinction.
-It is, however, still considered a distinctive and more exclusive shopping district with surrounding boutiques, starred restaurants and enjoys the patronage of the nearby California Institute of Technology and the affluent community of San Marino.
+The South Lake Avenue shopping district, in which Bullock's Pasadena was a major presence, began to lose its appeal in the late 1980s.
+While Pasadena's Old Town district, once regarded as seedy, was redeveloped as a fashionable shopping and entertainment district, the formerly prominent South Lake Avenue lost much of its distinction.
+It is, however, still considered a distinctive and more exclusive shopping district, with surrounding boutiques and starred restaurants, and draws patronage from the nearby California Institute of Technology and the affluent community of San Marino.